ASU's School of Public Affairs is one of the top rated programs in the nation

 #2 homeland/national security and emergency management

 The Center for Emergency Management and Homeland Security's work addresses ongoing risk reduction challenges characterized by complex social, economic environmental, cultural and technological interdependencies and conflicting objectives.
-Professional development workshops for science scholars and professionals from marginalized communities support the center's goal to improve emergency response and resilience for all.
+Efforts such as professional development workshops for science scholars and professionals from marginalized communities support the center's goal to improve emergency response and resilience for all.

 #2 information and technology management